 The bracket for this headlamp fits handlebars up to 40 millimeters in diameter, so it can easily be adjusted to fit most standard models.
 While we did find the lamp itself to be a great find, the bracket’s level of adjustability does leave something to be desired.

 This headlight features a rechargeable 650mA battery that can be fully charged within 2 hours using a simple USB cord.
 So you won’t have to worry about waiting for your light to charge to show you the way.

 This headlight can be easily installed without tools, and can easily be removed with a simple touch of a button.
 As for operation, the light itself can be rotated easily 360 degrees, and turning it on and off is a simple matter of pressing a button.

-In addition to providing a great and adjustable light source, this headlight lamp for your mountain bike also features an IP65 waterproof rating, tool free installation, and can also be used easily as a flashlight for your car or hiking backpack.
+In addition to providing a great and adjustable light source, this headlight lamp for your mountain bike also features a free Tail Light, 4 modes: High, Medium, Low, and Flashing, and a 360 Degree Swivel.

 If you’re looking for a headlight lamp for your mountain bike that provides great illumination, convenient use, and versatility, it’s hard to pass up this particular choice.

 Padding and extra protection around the knee area

 Easy to put on and take off